malikhattabi/Dindo-Bot-Touch/README.md

 Farming bot for Dofus Touch game written in python & [GTK](https://www.gtk.org/).

 THIS IS A PORT OF [DINDO-BOT](https://github.com/Gamerium/Dindo-Bot/) FOR DOFUS TOUCH, THANKS A LOT TO AXEL !!
-(Dindo-Bot/Original license [here](https://github.com/malikhattabi/Dindo-Bot-Touch/blob/master/DindobotLICENSE))
+(License [here](https://github.com/malikhattabi/Dindo-Bot-Touch/blob/master/DindobotLICENSE))
 I left the original fork network because this project is not going to the same direction as Dindo-bot (dindo is for dofus on PC).

 [![screenshot](screenshot.png)](http://www.youtube.com/watch?v=1Qh_eNLuTYo "Watch Dindo-bot in action")